An author born and raised in a small town in the Sierra Nevada mountains, in a home built by an artist father and a carpenter mother.

-Olivia Tarkanian is twenty, broke, and living in a rotting Fresno apartment when her mother, Mabel, calls and says come home.
+Olive Tarkanian is twenty, broke, and living in a rotting Fresno apartment when her mother, Mabel, calls and says come home.
 Mabel is a force that bends the world around her — brilliant, brutal, tender in flashes that make the cruelty worse.
 When Olive tells her about the woman who groomed her online since she was twelve, Mabel doesn't call a lawyer.
 She packs a bag, calls in favors from people who owe her, and drives her daughter cross-country to settle it her way.
 What follows strips both of them to the root — past the rage, past the protection that became its own kind of violence, to a shared wound neither of them knows how to name.
-Moonblood is about what lives between a mother and daughter when love and damage share the same body.
+Moonblood is about what lives between a mother and daughter when love and violence share the same body.

 Noviko Tanaka-LaCroix is a psychopunk — a wetware-assisted healer who dives into the subconscious to clear out whatever's gone rotten.
 When a catatonic old man with a bucket of live jellyfish and no language anyone can translate is dropped at her door by a corporate agent, the job looks routine.
 It isn't.
 His mind is a centuries-deep wound, his suffering is being maintained on purpose, and the corporations that run Noviko's oceanic world can't agree on whether he should be healed or kept broken.
 Now she's neck-deep in something much bigger than an exorcism, with her family at stake and her sanity being spent like currency.